Accidents

 • Stay calm to conserve energy.

-• Re-board your boat as soon as it is possible to do so.
+• Re-board your boat as soon as possible.

 • Stay with the boat unless it is headed for a hazard.
-Small boats tend to float; holding on to the boat will help you stay above water and conserve energy, and it will make you more visible.
+Small boats tend to float, so holding on to the boat will help you stay above water and conserve energy, making you more visible.

 • Get out of the water as quickly as possible.